Christine McDade is a human resource professional (PHR & SHRM-CP) with over 20 years in the public sector.

-Common Training Topics For Employees
+Common Training Topics for Employees

 Employees who attend training are going to a variety of different topics.
 Depending on the kind of work being done, there is always a need to stay up to date on changes in areas of specialization.
 Some professional certifications require re-certification work that is gained through the ongoing training that employees attend.
-In addition to areas of specialization, there are common workplace issues that prompt employers to regularly send employees to certain training seminars and/or workshops.
+In addition to areas of specialization, there are common workplace issues that prompt employers to send employees regularly to certain training seminars and/or workshops.
 Common training topics are:

 - Workplace Harassment: While there are laws in place to help protect employees from being mistreated in the workplace due to their protected class, employers still must train employees and supervisors to prevent harassment and discriminatory practices from occurring.
-It, therefore, behooves employers to offer annual training to employees on how to keep such ugly practices out of the workplace.
+It, therefore, behoves employers to offer annual training to employees on how to keep such ugly practices out of the workplace.
 Sexual harassment would also fall in this category.

-- Dealing with Difficult People: Whether it is a difficult situation with a customer or a clash with a personality of a co worker, employees are able to better deal with differences in the workplace when they have gone through some time of training on the topic.
+- Dealing with Difficult People: Whether it is a difficult situation with a customer or a clash with a personality of a co-worker, employees are able to better deal with differences in the workplace when they have gone through some time of training on the topic.